saymrwulf/uhd/notes.md

-2014-10-02T21:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2014-10-02T21:25:00 - Quick fix, referencing a known issue from the official repo (uhd) 2014-10-02T17:07:00 - Minor doc updates: linking to article on quantization (uhd)
+2014-10-02T21:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2014-10-02T21:25:00 - Quick fix, referencing a known issue from the official repo (uhd) 2014-10-02T17:07:00 - Minor doc updates: linking to article on quantization (uhd) 2014-10-02T06:42:00 - Quick fix, referencing a known issue from the official repo (uhd)